DENIOS INC

 Generally applicable safety regulations

-Gas cylinders can pose a considerable hazard if stored incorrectly - for example, uncontrolled escape of gases due to damage to the pressurised gas container or explosion under the influence of high heat.
-Therefore, gas cylinders must generally be protected from 5 things: high heat, fire, corrosion, mechanical damage and unauthorised access.
+Gas cylinders can pose a considerable hazard if stored incorrectly - for example, uncontrolled escape of gases due to damage to the pressurized gas container or explosion under the influence of high heat.
+Therefore, gas cylinders must generally be protected from 5 things: high heat, fire, corrosion, mechanical damage, and unauthorized access.

 Gas cylinders must be protected from high heat